maxgio92/maxgio92.github.io/content/posts/linux-scheduler-journey.md

 #### Implementation

-This is ensured by periodically measuring the `runtime` and multiplying it by `weight/(base weight)`.
+Coming to the actual implemenation, the CFS class accounts tasks for their real execution time considering their weight, which is ensured by periodically measuring the `runtime` and multiplying it by the ratio `weight/(base weight)`.

 ```
 runtime += runtime * (w / base w)).